Gwen Stefani Shares Throwback Photo Of Blake Shelton, Instagram Has Mixed Feelings About Her Post

 Unfortunately, she didn’t reveal how old Blake was when the snapshot was taken.

 Some of Gwen’s Instagram followers agreed that her life would have been much better if Blake had entered it sooner.
-After all, the No Doubt frontwoman did spend 13 years of it with a man who destroyed their marriage by cheating on her with their children’s nanny.
+After all, the No Doubt frontwoman did spend 13 years of it with a man who hurt their marriage by reportedly cheating on her with their children’s nanny.
 According to Us Weekly, Gwen’s ex, Bush frontman Gavin Rossdale, carried on a three-year affair with the young woman who was being paid to care for their kids.

 “You are the sweetest of lovebirds!
 Wouldn’t that have been amazing!” read one response to Gwen’s post.